Saatva Classic mattress review: hotel-quality luxury beds without the markup

 Saatva warranty and trial period

-Saatva offers a standard 15-year warranty on its mattresses.
-The warranty covers body impressions over an inch, if within the first two years of ownership is deemed defective, Saatva replaces at free of charge.
-Between years three and 15-years of ownership, Saatva will repair and recover your mattress for free, but you will be responsible for transportation costs of $99 each way.
+Saatva offers a lifetime warranty on its mattresses in its warranty program dubbed "Friends for Life."
+The warranty covers body impressions over an inch, if within the first two years of ownership is deemed defective, Saatva replaces it free of charge.
+Between years three and the end of your individual ownership, Saatva will repair and recover your mattress for free, but you will be responsible for transportation costs of $149 each way.
+They also offer an option to get an entirely new mattress at a percentage of the original price you paid, varying from 40% to 80%, depending on how many years you've owned your mattress.

-Saatva's trial period also spans six months or 180 nights, but if you do decide the mattress is not right for you, Saatva deducts a $99 return fee to cover the cost of picking up the mattress.
+Saatva's offers a year-long trial period, but if you do decide the mattress is not right for you, Saatva deducts a $99 return fee to cover the cost of picking up the mattress.
 Returned mattresses are donated to veterans' shelters or offered to employees and associates across their network of more than 150 delivery centers.

 How does the Saatva Classic rate online?